msscsh/JavaVCFConverter/README.md

-Projeto para conversão de TXT em VCF
+Project to converte from TXT tô VCF

-Formato do arquivo de entrada:
+Line format for data input:

-NOME | CELULAR
+NAME | LASTNAME | CELULAR